jeroengeerdink/PegaDXReactStarterPack/README.md

 - [Application Structure](#application-structure)
 - [Other Resources](#other-resources)

+## Deploy in minutes with Firebase and Gitpod

+Prerequisites:

+- Running pega node with DX enabled application
+- Google account
+- A ready to go Firebase project with Hosting enabled -> https://console.firebase.google.com/

+Get started by starting a Gitpod environment here -> https://gitpod.io/#https://github.com/jeroengeerdink/PegaDXAngularStarterPack
+You may be asked to identify yourself if a first time gitpod user.

+After setup (can take a few mins the first time) you will be asked to login to your google account and _copy the token back into the commandline_ (make sure to allow the copy action in your browser).

+Make sure you update the URLs in `src/_services/endpoints.js`

+### Testing

+- `npm run build` to compile the code for deployment
+- Run `serve -s build` for a dev server.
+Use the link in the command line to opem and

+### Firebase setup

+Use `firebase init` to enable hosting and select the project you want to use.

+### Deploying

+Run the following

+- `npm run build` to compile the code for deployment
+- `firebase deploy` to deploy the app

 ## Basic Information

 The Pega React Starter Pack provides sample code which illustrates leveraging Version 1 of the [Pega Digital Experience (DX) APIs] (https://community.pega.com/digital-experience-api) to build a custom React front-end experience for Pega applications from which users can view, create, and update Pega cases and assignments.